Chances of getting into The University of Tampa

-Can I get into The University of Tampa?
-The school has a 53% acceptance rate.
+How hard is it to get into The University of Tampa and can I get accepted?
+The school has a 53% acceptance rate ranking it #17 in Florida for lowest rate of acceptance.
 Last year, 10,915 out of 20,495 applicants were admitted making The University of Tampa a more competitive school to get into with a good chance of acceptance for qualifying applicants.
 Academically, it has challenging requirements for admission test scores, generally admitting students who score in the top 36 percent.
 The University of Tampa typically accepts and attracts "B+" average high school students.
 Only 20% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top half of their high school class.

 |SAT Test||25th Percentile Score|